 More Tips to Care for Apple Trees

-- If you find that your apple tree’s leaves are curling due to weather that’s too hot or dry, provide 1-2 hours of shade during the hottest part of the day (along with mulching and deep watering).
+- If your apple tree’s leaves are curling due to hot or dry weather, provide 1-2 hours of shade during the hottest part of the day (along with mulching and deep watering).
 The hottest hours are typically in the late afternoon from 2-4 pm.
-You can use a large umbrella for smaller or potted apple trees.
-For larger and planted apple trees, stick to keeping the soil moist so the tree’s roots can help cool its leaves.

-- If you’re mulching your apple tree, some good mulches to use are leaves, bark, or pine needles.
+- Use mulches such as fallen leaves, bark, or pine needles.
 However, pine needles can be more acidic than the others, so make sure to check the soil’s pH every month or two.

-- For clay soil, you can amend it with sand (along with compost).
+- Amend clay soil with sand and compost.
 The sand will not only break up the clumps of clay but also increase the acidity of the soil.
 Adding compost will help prevent the sand from creating too much drainage and support proper water retention in the soil.